A Preterist Commentary on Revelation 14: Summary and Highlights

 19The angel swung his sickle on the earth, gathered its grapes and threw them into the great winepress of God’s wrath.
 20They were trampled in the winepress outside the city, and blood flowed out of the press, rising as high as the horses’ bridles for a distance of 1,600 stadia.

-Revelation 14:19-20 Commentary: Though the Jews revolted against Rome during the Barley Harvest, the Roman Offensive Began at the Start of the Grape Harvest hence the Grape Harvest Symbolism in vs. 19-20.
+A Preterist Interpretation, Exposition and Commentary of Revelation 14:19-20: Though the Jews revolted against Rome during the Barley Harvest, the Roman Offensive Began at the Start of the Grape Harvest hence the Grape Harvest Symbolism in vs. 19-20.
 Far from depicting a Literal Flood of Blood, Revelation 14:20 portrays Jesus riding on His White Horse as He does in Revelation 19:11-15 shedding Blood up to the His Horse’s Bridle throughout Israel as He “treads the Winepress” in Judgment.

 In v.
 20, John sees blood flowing like wine as high as the horses’ bridles for 1,600 stadia.
 This flood is a metaphor of the destruction of Israel in preparation for its re-creation.
 Floods are often used in the Bible as a metaphor for an invading army (Jeremiah 46:7-8; 47:1-2; 51:55-56; Ezekiel 26:3; Daniel 11:10, 40; Nahum 1:8).
 This symbolism points to Rome quite well since Rome is represented by the sea throughout the Book of Revelation.
 See In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations.

 Hyperbole like that found in v.
 20 in which blood is said to flow as high as a horse’s bridle for 1,600 stadia is not uncommon in Hebrew sacred texts and historical accounts of the time.
-In fact, the idea of blood flowing up to a horse’s head at an extreme distance seems to have been a fairly common Jewish expression denoting a great slaughter since nearly identical imagery is found in the 1 Enoch, the Midrash and Talmud.
+Similar expressions are even found in the writings of the original occupants of Canaan who predated the Hebrew settlers who moved into that region after the Exodus.13 In fact, the idea of blood flowing up to a horse’s head at an extreme distance seems to have been a fairly common Jewish expression denoting a great slaughter since nearly identical imagery is found in the 1 Enoch, the Midrash and Talmud.
 1 Enoch 100:2-3 reads, “From dawn until the sun sets, they shall slay each other.
 The horse shall walk through the blood of sinners up to his chest; and the chariot shall sink down up to its top.”
-Concerning the slaughter of Jewish rebels during the second Jewish revolt in the second century A.D., the following is written in the Midrash: “They [the Roman army under Hadrian] slew the inhabitants [the Jewish rebels of Bethar] until the horses waded in blood up to the nostrils, and the blood rolled along stones of the size of forty se’ ah and flowed into the sea [staining it for] a distance of four miles.”[xva]
-Concerning the same war, the Midrash also says, “He [Hadrian] immediately surrounded them [the Jewish rebels] with his legions and slaughtered them, so that their blood streamed [to the coast and stained the sea] as far as Cyprus.”[xvb]
-Concerning this slaughter at Bethar, the Babylonian Talmud uses similar language: “These are the eighty [thousand] trumpets which assembled in the city of Bethar when it was taken and men, women and children were slain in it until their blood ran into the great sea.
+Concerning the slaughter of Jewish rebels during the second Jewish revolt in the second century A.D., the following is written in the Midrash: “They [the Roman army under Hadrian] slew the inhabitants [the Jewish rebels of Bethar] until the horses waded in blood up to the nostrils, and the blood rolled along stones of the size of forty se’ ah and flowed into the sea [staining it for] a distance of four miles.”14 Concerning the same war, the Midrash also says, “He [Hadrian] immediately surrounded them [the Jewish rebels] with his legions and slaughtered them, so that their blood streamed [to the coast and stained the sea] as far as Cyprus.”15 Concerning this slaughter at Bethar, the Babylonian Talmud uses similar language: “These are the eighty [thousand] trumpets which assembled in the city of Bethar when it was taken and men, women and children were slain in it until their blood ran into the great sea.
 Do you think this was near?
-It was a whole mil away.”[xvc]
+It was a whole mil away.”16

 In Matthew 13:39, Jesus says, “The harvest is the end of the age, and the harvesters are angels.”
 Though the Jews revolted against Rome during the barley harvest, the Roman offensive began at the start of the grape harvest.
 Under Cestius, Rome began its offensive during the Jewish War around the month of Tishri which was at the start of the grape harvest.
 This fact accounts for the grape harvest symbolism in vs. 19-20.